-Zero or one.
+- Record: Zero or one.
 EM_XML.
-A complete document that is formatted according to the specification and its version identified by the value of the SpecificationID with the Figure 1.

-Zero or one of iodef:Reference [RFC5070].
-This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a Record element.
+A complete document that is formatted according to the specification and its version identified by the value of the SpecificationID with the Figure 1. - Reference: Zero or one of iodef:Reference [RFC5070].
+This element allows an IODEF document to include a link to a structured information instead of directly embedding it into a Record element. - PlatformID: Zero or more.

-PlatformID:

-Zero or more.
 An identifier of software platform affected by the vulnerability, which is elaborated in Section 4.3.2.
-Some of the structured information may include platform ids within it.
-In this case, the PlatformID element SHOULD NOT be used since the Record element contains the platform ids.
-If a reader/receiver detects platform ids in both Record and PlatformID elements and their inconsistency, it SHOULD prefer the platform ids derived from the Record element, and SHOULD log the inconsistency so a human can correct the problem.
+Some of the structured information embedded in the Record element may include the identifier within it.
+In this case, this PlatformID element SHOULD NOT be used.
+If a reader/ receiver detects the identifiers in both Record and PlatformID elements and their inconsistency, it SHOULD prefer the identifiers derived from the PlatformID element, and SHOULD log the inconsistency so a human can correct the problem. - Scoring: Zero or more.

-Scoring:

-Zero or more.
 An indicator of the severity of the vulnerability, such as CVSS score, which is elaborated in Section 4.3.4.
 Some of the structured information may include scores within it.
 In this case, the Scoring element SHOULD NOT be used since the Record element contains the scores.
-If a reader/receiver detects scores in both Record and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the Record element, and SHOULD log the inconsistency so a human can correct the problem.
+If a reader/ receiver detects scores in both Record and Scoring elements and their inconsistency, it SHOULD prefer the scores derived from the Record element, and SHOULD log the inconsistency so a human can correct the problem.